 “After the invasion — and war always exerts sacrifice and martyrs — Kuwaiti women understood their power and told the men that they had sacrificed and given up enough, including their political rights, for a long time.
 But no more now.
 It gave them a voice, they actively sought out education and that translated into the young generation educating themselves.
 Slowly women began to get into small and medium level businesses.
 It was time to put off the fire.
 As education awareness increased, taboos slowly began to change.
 The younger generation of Kuwait is responsible for shaking up old thinking.
 Now being a Chef for a girl is no longer a taboo.
 Earlier it was unthinkable.
 Kuwait’s young are the country’s game changers.
 And the future will be driven by them,” shares this firebrand.

-For those coming in, Sheikha Hissah is the second daughter of the late HH 14th Amir of Kuwait Sheikh Saad Abdullah Al-Salem Al-Sabah.
-Upon her graduation from AUB Lebanon, she started her retail company in Fashion to be the first lady in business in Kuwait, From there on a Masters in Hospital Administration and worked at the military hospital as head of Medical Services.
+For those coming in late, Sheikha Hissah is the second daughter of the late HH 14th Amir of Kuwait Sheikh Saad Abdullah Al-Salem Al-Sabah.
+Upon her graduation from AUB Lebanon, she started her retail company in Fashion to be the first lady in business in Kuwait.
+From there on a Masters in Hospital Administration and worked at the military hospital as head of Medical Services.
 In 1992, she started her own gallery to promote Arab artists, and in 1999 established the Council for Arab Businesswomen to promote Arab women in business.
 She has succeeded as President for the last 15 years to bring Arab women from 19 countries in a full force of economic power, receiving a doctorate in Humane Letters subsequently.

 Acknowledging that more women need to get into politics, including her effort to increase their participation and induction in Kuwaiti political systems as Ambassadors, Her Royal Highness confides that she learnt many lessons for her own father.
 “I was challenged by my father to succeed.
 Our forefathers were men and leaders of the Arab world.
 He told me it was my duty to make use of that link,” a task she set out exercising with her own business acumen as the chairwoman of the Arab Businesswomen’s Council, encouraging women’s involvement in high-profile Gulf projects like the Dubai Waterfront.
 Strongly encouraging the presence of more women in the boardroom as business heads and political decision making processes, Dr Sheika Hissah Saad Al-Sabah shares that her goal is to invite more women across Hungary, Africa and India to Kuwait, including hinting an invitation to host the next Women Economic Forum in her country as an example of diverse economic and business thought processes finding a unified voice.